 Olde Walkerville is the birthplace of whisky in Canada and it is still distilled here today at Hiram Walker & Sons Ltd,.
 North America’s largest beverage distillery, making 48 million litres of alcohol every year.
 The tradition continues with a new generation of craft brewers and distillers.
 Take on the Barrels Bottles & Brews Trail challenge with a handy Passport (also available in an app) and savour the region’s best handcrafted beer and spirits.

 This place is for the birds!
 And we wouldn’t want it any other way.
 With over 380 species of birds, our region is one of the best “hot spots” in North America for birding.
 From the marshes and ponds to the lakes and rivers, thousands of visitors flock to Point Pelee National Park to bask in the sights, sounds and simple wonders of nature taking flight.
 A natural treasure drawing 300,000 visitors each year, this tranquil setting also offers endless stretches of beach, lush wild forests and meandering marshlands.

 5. Major Sporting Events

 We’re just the ticket for sports fans.
 With Detroit just across the river, there’s no shortage of major sporting events around here.
 From Windsor, you can quickly and easily cross Detroit-Windsor Tunnel and catch the Tigers at Comerica Park, the Red Wings at Joe Louis Arena and the Lions at Ford Field.
 Right here in Windsor, our very own OHL champion Windsor Spitfires and the dynamic NBL Windsor Express routinely thrill the crowds at the WFCU Centre.
-We will also play host to the 2014 Ontario Summer Games, 2016 FINA World Diving Championships and 2016 CARHA Hockey World Cup.

 6. Epic Wine